cruskit/vagrant-ghost/README.md

 # List of potential future enhancements

 These are things that are on the list for later:
-* automatically copying certs from the /vagrant to the right location
-* support for VirtualBox
-* ghost theme installation as part of instance creation

 * nginx log file rotation & archiving / cleanup
 * npm log file rotation & archiving / cleanup